My Path to College Policies and Procedures

 Assessment of student learning outcomes is important for improving teaching and learning at Community College of Philadelphia and for expanding access to an excellent education.
 Beyond being an external requirement by accreditors and others, assessment of student learning is consistent with the mission of providing a quality education.
 Students will be, on occasion, invited to participate in assessment activities.
 Doing so helps the College understand ways to improve educational experiences.
 You can find results of assessments on the College’s Assessment Website.

 Community College of Philadelphia is committed to the principles of equal employment and equal educational opportunity and does not discriminate on the basis of race, color, ancestry, creed, national origin, age, sexual orientation or preference, religion, sex/gender, gender identity, individuals with disabilities, protected veterans, marital status, genetic information, or any other protected category under the applicable Local, State, or Federal law.
 Community College of Philadelphia is committed to achieving a diverse work force reflective of the communities it serves.
 This diversity will be accomplished through the College’s Equal Employment Opportunity policies, the Office of Diversity and Equity, and practices which encourage employees to develop their capabilities as part of careers at the College.
 The College is committed to an outreach program designed to make information about employment opportunities known to diverse communities and to a welcoming environment where diversity is a source of institutional strength and advancement.
 This statement is founded on the firm belief that fulfillment of employment and educational objectives must be a function of each individual’s abilities.
 Successful attainment of affirmative action goals and support plans are considered essential to the fundamental mission of Community College of Philadelphia.
 In making this statement, the College recognizes both a moral and legal responsibility.
-Inquiries concerning application of non-discrimination policies should be directed to: Leila E. Lawrence, Diversity Compliance Officer/Office of Diversity and Equity, Title IX, Section 504/Title II and ADA Coordinator, Community College of Philadelphia, 1700 Spring Garden Street, Room M2-7, Philadelphia, PA 19130.
+Inquiries concerning application of non-discrimination policies should be directed to: Leila E. Lawrence, Director of Diversity, Equity and Inclusion and Title IX Coordinator, Section 504/Title II and ADA Coordinator, Community College of Philadelphia, 1700 Spring Garden Street, Room M2-7, Philadelphia, PA 19130.
 Email: and telephone number: (215) 751-8039.

 Effective January 1, 2017, smoking, including the use of nicotine-delivery systems, is, without exception, prohibited everywhere on Community College of Philadelphia’s Main Campus and Regional Centers.